-The following article was originally published back in 2013, in issue two, volume one of the excellent Conjure Codex series from Hadean Press.
+The following article was first published back in 2013, in issue two, volume one of the excellent Conjure Codex series from Hadean Press.
 While my writing had previously appeared on a number of smaller websites, it was the first work of mine to be printed in an actual physical anthology.
 I am still rather fond of it, even though the prose is a little verbose in light of my current writing style.
 As an essay it neatly offers an insight into my magickal path, and an alternative viewpoint for urban pagans to experiment with too.

 Cities of Life and Death